voxda/docker-compose-stacks/README.md

-Awesome Docker Compose
+Docker Compose Stacks used within the voxda.io tutorials
 ---

-## What is this?
+## Overview

-This is a collection of docker compose stacks for daily software development work.
-It becomes handy when you want to run a stack of docker containers and you don't want to write a docker compose file for it.
-There are many docker compose files available on the internet but they are not well maintained and they are not up to date.
-This repository is a collection of docker compose files that are well maintained and up to date.
+This repo contains docker compose stacks for popular tools within the devops community.
+As voxda.io adds new articles as part of its "DevOps Sucks" series new stacks will be added.

 ## What is docker compose?

-Docker compose is a tool for defining and running multi-container Docker applications.
+Docker compose is a tool for defining and running multi-container Docker applications with a single command.
+Its great for DevOps local development due to the amount of tools that have to run together.

+Learn more at Docker.com Docs: [Compose Docs](https://docs.docker.com/compose/)

 ## How to use?